The Small Campsite with Great Sea Views

 Karre and Robert are big on recycling.
-There are separate bins for plastic bottles, newspapers & magazines, tins & cans and glass bottles and jars.
+There are separate bins for plastic bottles, newspapers and magazines, tins and cans and glass bottles and jars.
 There is also a compost heap for organic waste and peelings.

 Courtesy - CAMPR